T0jgli/local14/README.md

 ## License

+Apache License Version 2.0

+## Disclaimer

-This project is not affiliated with Electronic Arts Inc. or any properties mentioned in this project.
-This is an independent, community-driven project.
+This project is an unofficial, community-developed backend.
+It is not affiliated with, endorsed by, or sponsored by Electronic Arts Inc. "FIFA" is a trademark of its respective owner and is used solely for identification and compatibility purposes.

 ## Credits